DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 If that's the case, that sacrificing the quality of your decisions for the speed you enact them is the path to success, then we should be able to find data that supports it.
 If it's better to leap without thinking then we should expect GC's to spend more time on the offense, forsaking the option to fall back and think some more like those poor Platinum schlubs.

-It turns out GC's spend the most time in the attacking third!
+The data *does* show GC's spend the most time in the attacking third!

 ![Graph](/img/attacking_third.png)